'An unmistakable spirit of old-school disco'

-Daniel Fardon (b.1991) is a British composer based in the UK.
-He has worked with and written for performers including: The London Symphony Orchestra, Birmingham Contemporary Music Group (BCMG), The Schubert Ensemble, The Britten Sinfonia, Psappha, Ligeti Quartet, Kokoro, Orkest de Ereprijs, HERMESensemble, Listenpony, CHROMA Ensemble, Castalian Quartet, Thallein Ensemble, Bloomsbury Quartet, Kaleidoscope Collective, and the Royal Birmingham Conservatoire Symphony Orchestra.
-Festival performances have included: Cheltenham, Stratford-upon-Avon, Cambridge Festival of Ideas, Borough New Music, King's Lynn, The Little Missenden, CrossCurents, Frontiers, and Flatpack.
+Daniel's work has received various awards including an Ivor Novello Award in 2020 for his Six Movements for string quartet.
+His music has been broadcast on BBC Radio 3, and commissioned and/or performed by internationally acclaimed ensembles including The London Symphony Orchestra, Birmingham Contemporary Music Group (BCMG), The Britten Sinfonia, The Schubert Ensemble, Carducci Quartet, Psappha, Ligeti Quartet, Kokoro, Orkest de Ereprijs, HERMESensemble, Listenpony, CHROMA Ensemble, Castalian Quartet, Bloomsbury Quartet, and the Kaleidoscope Collective.
+Festival commissions and performances have included Cheltenham, Stratford-upon-Avon, Cambridge Festival of Ideas, Borough New Music, King's Lynn, The Little Missenden, CrossCurrents, Frontiers, and Flatpack.

-~ Updated July 2019
+~ Updated May 2023.